Orpheum Theatre (Minneapolis): 1993 Renovation and reopening

-After being purchased by the Minneapolis Community Development Agency from Bob Dylan and his brother David Zimmerman in 1988, the Minneapolis City Council was interested in revitalizing Hennepin Avenue as an entertainment street.
-The nearby State Theatre had been renovated and reopened in 1991, but the Orpheum had a deeper stage that would allow larger sets needed for shows such as Miss Saigon, which was scheduled to open on January 14, 1994.
-The city agreed to finance the renovation, issuing bonds to be paid back with a $2 surcharge on tickets for the Orpheum and State.
+In 1988, the Minneapolis Community Development Agency acquired the Orpheum Theatre from Bob Dylan (who owned the Orpheum from 1979 to 1988) and his brother, David Zimmerman.
+The Minneapolis City Council wanted to revitalize Hennepin Avenue as an entertainment destination.
+The nearby State Theatre had undergone renovation and reopened in 1991.
+However, the Orpheum had a deeper stage that could accommodate larger sets necessary for productions such as Miss Saigon, which was set to open on January 14, 1994.
+The city agreed to finance the renovation by issuing bonds to be repaid through a $2 surcharge on tickets for both the Orpheum and the State.

-Phase 1

-The first renovation phase began in 1993 and, to accommodate elaborate Broadway productions, the Orpheum stage was extended almost 20 feet, with the back wall of the theatre painstakingly removed brick by brick.
-Unexpected architectural discoveries were made during the lobby renovation, including six Pompeiian friezes previously hidden under velour curtains, fake window grids, and a false wall.
-Following a $10 million restoration, the Orpheum re-opened in December 1993 with a concert by Heart and in January 1994 with the Broadway production of Miss Saigon.
+The first phase of the renovation started in 1993.
+To support elaborate Broadway productions, the Orpheum's stage was extended by nearly 20 feet, requiring the meticulous removal of the back wall brick by brick.
+Initially, aesthetic improvements—such as cleaning the facade and restoring the lobby—were planned for a second phase.
+However, during the first phase, a terra cotta wall was discovered behind a plain wall in the vestibule, 85 percent intact.
+When a laborer knocked through a layer of plain plaster, he uncovered plaster sculptural reliefs depicting griffins and urns.
+During the lobby renovation, unexpected architectural discoveries emerged, including six Pompeiian friezes that had been hidden behind velour curtains, fake window grids, and a false wall.
+Following a $10 million restoration, the Orpheum reopened in December 1993 with a concert by Heart, and in January 1994, it debuted the Broadway production of Miss Saigon.
+In 2005, the city transferred the ownership of its theaters to Hennepin Arts, formerly known as Hennepin Theatre Trust.

-Change of plans

-Aesthetic improvements (cleaning the facade; and restoring the lobby) were planned to be made in a second phase, but during phase 1, a terra cotta wall was found behind a plain wall in the vestibule, 85 percent intact.
-A laborer knocked through a layer of plain plaster and found plaster sculptural reliefs of griffins and urns.